How to Make Bacon Jerky

 So, first let's begin with the smoking process.

-After you place your bacon on the fire, you are wanting to smoke this for about two hours.
+After you place your prepared meat on the fire, you are wanting to smoke this for about two hours.

 The main sign that your meat is turning into a bacon jerky is the beginning of a color change.